Tickenest/tactical-four-in-a-row/README.md

-# tactical-connect-four
+# tactical-four-in-a-row
-This is a variation of Connect Four, implemented in Python 3.6.2.
+This is a variation of Four in a Row, implemented in Python 3.6.2.